ZenitsuAgatsu/Web-Scraping-python/README.md

 # Web-Scraping-python

-Built a Python script using BeautifulSoup and requests to extract structured data from a live website.

-Handled pagination, dynamic content, and anti-scraping mechanisms for robust data extraction.
+Built a robust Python scraper using BeautifulSoup and Requests to extract structured data from a live website, handling pagination, dynamic content, and storing results in CSV/JSON.

-Stored and organized scraped data in CSV/JSON format for further analysis.